i am new to this site and this is my first post. my name is curtis. 28 year old.

 please, for anyone who has time, please let me hear your mri deciphering!***************************

-There is nobody on the forum medically qualified or permitted to give medical advice or respond to an MRI finding.http://www.spine-health.com/forum/announcements/spine-health-announcements/mri-reports-why-we-cant-advise
+there is nobody on the forum medically qualified or permitted to give medical advice or respond to an mri finding.https://www.spine-health.com/forum/announcements/spine-health-announcements/mri-reports-why-we-cant-advise